GeanluisGL/GeanluisGL/README.md

 	<br>
 	<img src="https://raw.githubusercontent.com/Aniket965/Aniket965/master/pacman.svg?sanitize=true" width="200" height="200">
 </div>
-<h3 align="center">An enthusiastic backend developer, looking for improve in the area<h3>
+<h3 align="center">An enthusiastic backend developer, looking for improve in the area</h3>

-  - 🔭 I’m currently working on .**Net Core for future projects**
+- 🔭 I’m currently working on **.Net Core for future projects**

-  - 🌱 I’m currently learning *S.O.L.I.D.
-Principles, Onion Architecture, CQRS pattern implementation**.
+- 🌱 I’m currently learning **S.O.L.I.D.
+Principles, Onion Architecture, CQRS pattern implementation**
+- 👨‍💻 All of my projects are available at [https://github.com/GeanluisGL](https://github.com/GeanluisGL)
 - 👯 I’m looking to collaborate on *any backend technology where I can sharp my skills*
-  - 💬 Ask me about ... - 📫 How to reach me: *geanluislorenzoro@gmail.com*
+- 📫 How to reach me: *geanluislorenzoro@gmail.com*
 - ⚡ Fun fact **Be flexible but also be disciplined**
  </br>

   <p align="center">